-In this time of Covid-19, even middle class and rich people asked for relief goods.
+In this time of Covid-19, aside from the poor, even middle class and rich people asked for relief goods.
 That was funny.
-While it may be necessary for a time, there will be people who will want it indefinitely, which is abuse.
-So the thrust after lifting of quarantine should be getting back to work, which should be the real normal.
+While it may be necessary for a time, some will want it indefinitely.
+This is abuse.
+So the thrust after the lifting of quarantine should be getting back to work, which should be the real normal.

 Sure, there are people worth helping, but there are people worth snubbing.
-Some people will call it cruel, some will say, have you no empathy?
+Some people will call it cruel, saying, why snub them, have you no empathy?
 Wait, what is empathy?
 Understanding how people feel.
 But empathy does not always mean agreement.
-It means you will also understand what people need.
-Not just what they want.
+It means you will also understand what people need, not what they want.
 Emotional commiseration is not enough.
 You should hold people to their responsibilities.